Brick (film): Plot

 High school student Brendan Frye discovers a note directing him to a pay phone, where he receives a call from his ex-girlfriend Emily Kostich, begging him for help.
 She mentions a "bad brick", "the Pin", and "Tug" before abruptly hanging up, apparently afraid of a passing black Ford Mustang, from which a distinctively-branded cigarette is thrown.
 Unable to locate Emily, Brendan enlists his friend Brain for help.
 An encounter with another ex-girlfriend, Kara, leads him to a party held by flirtatious upper-class girl Laura Dannon and her boyfriend, Brad Bramish.
 Laura points Brendan to Dode, Emily's drug-addicted new boyfriend, who arranges a meeting with Emily.

 Emily dismisses the phone call as a mistake and tells Brendan to let her go.
 Brendan steals her notepad and finds a note that leads him to her dead body in a tunnel the following morning.
-Distraught, Brendan decides to investigate her murder, hiding the body to avoid police involvement.
+He suffers a brief altercation with an unidentified assailant hidden within the tunnel.
+It is unclear if this perpetrator is in fact the murderer or simply a bystander.
+Distraught, Brendan decides to investigate her murder, hiding the body at an undisclosed location to avoid police involvement.
 Brendan discovers that "the Pin" refers to a secretive local drug baron.
 As Brad is a known drug user, Brendan picks a fight with him, hoping to attract the Pin's attention.
 Later, a man wearing a beanie attacks Brendan.

 On his way home, Brendan sees the black Mustang in a parking lot and tries to break into it, but is caught by the beanie-wearing thug, who turns out to be the car owner.
 The man attacks Brendan, who repeatedly demands to meet the Pin instead of fighting back.
 The man is Tug, the Pin's main enforcer, who reluctantly takes Brendan to the Pin's house.
 Brendan asks the Pin for a job, and the Pin says he will investigate Brendan and either hire him or have him hurt; Brendan will find out which by the next day.
 Laura reveals that she was at the Pin's house the entire time and drives Brendan back to school.
 She explains that Emily stole a "brick" of heroin after being rejected by the Pin's operation.
 Laura offers to help Brendan, but he distrusts her.